PlayForm/Inline/README.md

 > **Note**
 >
-> `astro-critters` will not inline your requests, only your statically generated
+> `AstroCritters` will not inline your requests, only your statically generated
 > build and pre-rendered routes.

 ## Installation